 Grab some flowers from the farmers' market if you don't have a flower garden.
 Looking to nature for decoration is a great idea for reducing waste.
 After the party, you can just compost the decorations in your garden.

-Lighting instantly creates a festive atmosphere at any party, and you can reuse them for a long time.
-You can use LED tealight candles to create a romantic ambiance, hang string lights for outdoor parties, and use disco lights for a real groovy party.
+Lighting instantly creates a festive atmosphere at any party; you can reuse them for a long time.
+You can use LED tealight candles to create a romantic ambiance, hang string lights for outdoor parties, pack them into mason jars for homemade lanterns, and use disco lights for a real groovy party.

 If you are organizing a zero-waste party for young kids, you should get them involved in creating DIY paper decorations.
 It will be as memorable as the party itself.
 You can make paper pompoms, garlands, banners, and hats.